Poufy/nginx-clients-map/README.md

 3- Iterate over the newly modified file (ips.txt) to create the GET requests to the API.

 4- output the responses alongside the timestamps to a json array format.

+## TODO

+- Check the JSON file if an IP already exists and don't make an additional API call, just update the timestamp.